mrv1k/bracketless/media/postmortem.md

 ### Without a plan

 1. I started this project only having the idea, no planning involved.
-It's a bad decision, unless, it your first project, which was the case.
-In that case you can go ahead because you don't know what you're doing anyway :laughing:
+It's a bad decision, unless, it is your first project, which was the case.
+In that case, you can go ahead because you don't know what you're doing anyway :laughing:

 1. Okay, I'm lying, **the idea itself is a generalized plan**. **It was enough for the first working version**.

 1. Only **the idea was not enough to see the whole picture** which cost me later in development.
 Particularly, from versions 0.5 to 0.6.
-(I had to rewrite the internal state managing which lead to a huge domino effect.)
+(I had to rewrite the internal state managing which led to a huge domino effect.)

 1. Planning is hard.
 It impossible without experience.
 You cannot reasonably plan what you don't know.

 ### With a plan

-1. Plan is a must for any project.
+1. A plan is a must for any project.

 1. Besides the usual, **plans helped me drop the question of what to do next**.

 1. **Over-planning is a thing**, I've experienced it firsthand.
 One of my plans was a disaster.
 It was a big plan with lots of points, I assumed everything to work as expected but it didn't.
-That led to a the domino effect and the plan fell apart.
+That led to a domino effect and the plan fell apart.
 It's important to **have a plan for major & minor features without going in too deep**.

 1. What worked for me was the balance between the main plan for major & minor features and small daily plans.
 It's essential to keep daily plans small so that they are achievable within a day.